essif-lab/framework/docs/essif-lab-functional-architecture.md

 There are two interface layers in this architecture

-The \`**ESSIF Glue**\` interface layer consists of a set of API’s between the Transaction (Validation) Engine and Transaction Result Dispatcher on the one hand, and the WHIV components on the other hand.
-The specification of these API’s can be found in \[reference needed\].
-The purpose of these APIs is to make calling the WHIV functions as simple as possible, given the functions of the Transaction Result Dispatcher and Transaction (Validation) Engine.
-Ultimately, we would like to see these API’s standardized.
+The \`**ESSIF Glue**\` interface layer consists of a set of APIs between the Transaction (Validation) Engine and Transaction Result Dispatcher on the one hand, and the WHIV components on the other hand.<!-- The specification of these APIs can be found in \[reference needed\].--> The purpose of these APIs is to make calling the WHIV functions as simple as possible, given the functions of the Transaction Result Dispatcher and Transaction (Validation) Engine.
+Ultimately, we would like to see these APIs standardized.
 Having such APIs allows different parties to create their own version of the WHIV components, supporting the SSI technologies as they see fit, and shrinking or expanding functionalities as they feel appropriate.
 Parties can then select such WHIV components as they see fit.

-The **SSI Tech APIs** interface layer is the union of the interfaces that the components that are in it provide.
+The **SSI Tech APIs** interface layer is the union of the interfaces of the components within it.
 Any standardization in there is outside the scope of eSSIF-Lab.

 ## 3.  eSSIF-Lab Infrastructure Functional Components